Cursor¶

 - Configure: Add your custom instructions in

-.cursorrulesto guide the AI.
+.cursorrulesto guide the AI's behavior.

 Usage examples¶